-Drizzle the veggies with avocado oil and sprinkle with salt and pepper.
-Lightly toss to coat and spread back out into an even layer.
 Feel free to jazz up the flavor of your roasted vegetables with fresh herbs, spices and even sweeteners like maple syrup or raw honey.
-There’s nothing better than maple roasted brussel sprouts or honey glazed roasted carrots!
+There’s nothing better than maple roasted brussels sprouts or honey glazed roasted carrots!

 Related post: Simply Roasted Pomegranate Glaze Carrots

 How long do I roast my veggies for?